Welcome to the library, new students!

 What do you really need, right from the start?

-Download the University app for your personalised schedule, upcoming events, and library study space bookings in one place.
+Download the University app for your personalised schedule and upcoming events, plus check your library loans and book study spaces.

 4. Ask us anything